 This strategic acquisition will deliver more industry-leading, managed IT and print services as well as hardware maintenance solutions for Scantron and P&L Technology customers.

-EAGAN, MN– June 21, 2016 – Scantron Corporation, a leading, national provider of managed IT and print services, as well as hardware maintenance solutions with its Harland Technology Services (HTS) brand today announced the acquisition of P&L Technology, Inc., a provider of managed IT services for small and mid-size businesses.
+EAGAN, MN– June 21, 2016 – Scantron Corporation, a leading, national provider of managed IT and print services, as well as hardware maintenance solutions with its Harland Technology Services (HTS) brand, today announced the acquisition of P&L Technology, Inc., a provider of managed IT services for small and mid-size businesses.
 P&L Technology’s capabilities complement the more than 40 years of IT solutions expertise currently offered by Harland Technology Services while providing additional scale to meet the ever-changing technology needs of clients.

 “As we deliver superior IT service with high quality support, we are continuously investing in opportunities that maximize our current product portfolio while expanding our footprint to effectively deliver on client needs,” said Kevin Brueggeman, Scantron CEO.
 “This acquisition supports our strategy to provide exceptional technology and managed services.
 Both companies are well known for integrity, client focused solutions and outstanding customer service which makes this a successful unity.”

-The combination of these two Omaha, NEbased companies will result in a proven and powerful technology solutions provider that will continue to service local, regional and national clients.
+The combination of these two Omaha, NE-based companies will result in a proven and powerful technology solutions provider that will continue to service local, regional and national clients.
 More than 10,000 customers currently trust Harland Technology Services to keep their IT investments optimized with reliable up time.
 P&L Technology clients will add to that growing number.
 During the past decade, both companies have expanded their offerings to meet the increasing needs of their customers including advances in IT solutions for organizations with and without an internal IT staff.

 “Small to mid-sized companies have varying IT needs and are constantly seeking expertise that fits their business goals,” said Phil Lieber, P&L Technology CEO.
 “By combining our proven products and services with Scantron’s national footprint, we can more effectively provide solutions for many industries.
 We are extremely excited to join the Scantron family, where we will be positioned to meet client demand on a larger scale.”